sahilhira/sahilhira/README.md

 - 👋 Hi, I’m @sahilhira
 - 👀 I’m interested in data and build analytics solution which extract value using that data.
-- 🌱 I'm currently learning NLP and Neural Network and would like to enhance my knowledge in Python, Statistics and Machine Learning.
+- 🌱 I would like to enhance my knowledge in Python, Statistics, Machine Learning and learn new approaches (NLP, Neural Network).
 - 💞️ I’m looking to collaborate on Machine Learning and NLP projects
 - 📫 Feel free to connect with me on LinkedIn (https://www.linkedin.com/in/sahilhira/)